Shop for officially licensed TIME covers as wall art, home decor, and apparel!

 NEXTNext Page

-Rep. John Lewis Poster featuring the photograph Rep. John Lewis 1940-2020 by Steve Schapiro Getty Images
+Activist Poster featuring the photograph Rep. John Lewis 1940-2020 by Steve Schapiro Getty Images

 Frame